-Yes there are bears in Sun Peaks and the surrounding areas.
+Yes there is lots of Sun Peaks wildlife, including bears in Sun Peaks and the surrounding areas.
 Locals and visitors alike, us included, get excited at the sight of a bear or group of bears foraging up on the slopes, on the Sun Peaks golf course, or even along the roads into and around Sun Peaks.

 And don’t be completely surprised if you see a bear strolling through the village or the parking lot of your Sun Peaks accommodation.
 Sun Peaks is in bear territory after all.
 It is exciting to see them in the wild, but just remember as cute and docile as they look, they are wild.
 And if they are intent on filling up with as much food and as many calories as possible, or protecting their young, they can be very unpredictable and protective.

 Following along the lines of the old expression ‘a fed bear is a dead bear’, we have compiled some points to consider to keep both you and the bears safe in this beautiful piece of paradise called Sun Peaks.

 The type of bears you will find in Sun Peaks are black bears.
 While their fur may appear black, brown, or even a light cinnamon color and with a brown muzzle, you won’t (thankfully) find grizzly bears in the area.